Lego The Lone Ranger

-Lego The Lone Ranger was a Lego theme based on the film of the same name.
-It is licensed from Walt Disney Pictures and Jerry Bruckheimer Films.
+Lego The Lone Ranger (stylized as LEGO The Lone Ranger) is a discontinued Lego theme based on the film of the same name.
+It is licensed from Walt Disney Pictures, Jerry Bruckheimer Films, and DreamWorks Classics.
 The theme was first introduced in April 2013 and was discontinued by the end of 2014 in conjunction with the theatrical release of the film.

 Overview

 Lego The Lone Ranger was based on the 2013 film The Lone Ranger.
 The product line focuses on the Lone Ranger and Tonto's earliest efforts to subdue local villainy and bring justice to the American Old West.
 Lego The Lone Ranger aimed to recreate the main characters in Lego form, including the Lone Ranger, Tonto, and Butch Cavendish's gang.

 Development

-The Lego The Lone Ranger construction toy range was based on the film and developed in collaboration with Disney Consumer Products.
-The construction sets aimed to recreate the story and characters of the film in Lego form.
+Lego The Lone Ranger was inspired by the 2013 film The Lone Ranger.
+The construction toy range was based on the film and developed in collaboration with Disney Consumer Products.
+The construction sets were designed to recreate the story and characters of the film in Lego form.
 Jill Wilfert, Vice President of licensing and entertainment stated, "We have not offered a Lego Western theme in over 10 years, and The Lone Ranger provided the quintessential inspiration with familiar characters, stories and scenes".